in28minutes/java-cheat-sheet/README.md

 #### Serialization and Static Variables
 Static Variables are not part of the object.
 They are not serialized.
 ### Threads
 - Threads allow Java code to run in parallel.
-LetÕs first understand the need for threading and then look into how to create a thread and what is synchronization?
+Let's first understand the need for threading and then look into how to create a thread and what is synchronization?

 #### Need for Threads
 We are creating a Cricket Statistics Application.
 Let's say the steps involved in the application are